JohnCselcuk/Covid-Warriors/README.md

 # Covid Warriors
 ## Project Outline
+### Project Topic
+We have decided to take a look at COVID-19 data in hopes of determining some correlation with demographic and geographic factors.
+The dataset we will be working with is a running tally of COVID infections available on the CDC website.

 ### Pre-processing
 After deciding on a dataset from the CDC, we were able to do some data cleaning in Pandas:
 * Filtered the dataset to show North Carolina cases only